mdonkers/dotfiles/camera/README.md

 [#25007](https://patchwork.libcamera.org/patch/25007/): corrupt sparse 10/12-bit
 input frames can contain set high bits, producing out-of-range software-ISP histogram and lookup-table indexes.
 The proposed patch masks those bits in the CPU debayer input buffers.
-It was still an unmerged RFC, with state `New`, at the time of this test.
-A maintainer asked for a revised patch in [June 2026](https://lists.libcamera.org/pipermail/libcamera-devel/2026-June/059100.html).
+It remained unmerged and had state `Changes Requested` when rechecked on 2026-08-17.
+A maintainer asked for a revised patch in
+[June 2026](https://lists.libcamera.org/pipermail/libcamera-devel/2026-June/059100.html).
 The RFC also does not protect the CPU statistics path when the GPU/EGL debayer is active, which is the path used on this machine.
 Carrying it unchanged would